Search

 • -server URL

-Where to find the VAC API.
-URL must include the login and password to correctly authenticate to the API.
+The location of the VAC API.
+The URL must include the login and password to correctly authenticate to the API.

 • -no-hostname

-As for the dns command, varnish-discovery will try and replace the local ip with the local hostname.
+As with the DNS command, varnish-discovery will try and replace the local IP with the local hostname.

 The default template to generate the nodes.conf file is: